sociomantic-tsunami/nessie-ui/src/ValuedTextInput/README.md

 ## Component Description

-ValuedTextInput is a TextInput value label inset into the input.
+ValuedTextInput is a TextInput with a value label inset into the input.

 ## Example Usage